tnowak22/e50/README.md

 ```
 This will download all of the wiki pages as _.md_ files, which can then be accessed using your preferred document viewer.

+NOTE: When cloning the repository's wiki pages, images will most likely not be visible.
+The links to images will be available in the _.md_ files and will have to be accessed through a browser.

 ***

 ## Python Scripts